Canada looking to 'mitigate' virus effects on airlines - minister

 OTTAWA, March 10 (Reuters) - Canada is looking to soften the blow of the new coronavirus outbreak on airlines as part of Prime Minister Justin Trudeau's efforts to support the economy as the disease spreads, a senior official said on Tuesday.

-Canada on Monday reported its first death from the new coronavirus, as the number of people in the nation who have contracted the disease rose to more than 70.
+Canada on Monday reported its first death from the new coronavirus and said the number of cases had risen to more than 70.

-When asked what the government could do to help airlines, Economic Development Minister Melanie Joly said: "What we're looking at is how can we mitigate the impacts while making sure that we can have, still, a strong summer season and also that we can really bounce back."
+When asked what the government could do to help airlines, Tourism Minister Melanie Joly told reporters: "What we're looking at, is how can we mitigate the impacts while making sure that we can have, still, a strong summer season and also that we can really bounce back."

 Airlines around the world have eliminated flights or modified services amid the outbreak.
-These include Air Canada , which has suspended flights to Beijing, Shanghai and Hong Kong.
+Air Canada AC.TO has suspended flights to Beijing, Shanghai and Hong Kong.

-Joly, speaking to reporters before a cabinet meeting, said she had spoken to the chief executive officers of Air Canada and WestJet - Canada's second biggest carrier - on Monday to obtain a better idea of their challenges.
+Joly, speaking before a cabinet meeting, said she had spoken to the chief executive officers of Air Canada and WestJet - Canada's second biggest carrier - on Monday to get a better idea of the challenges they face.

-Finance Minister Bill Morneau said on Monday that some measures of support for Canadians and businesses affected by the virus would be taken this week.
-He also said the release date for the new budget would be announced soon.

-Increasingly, economists see the budget being delayed and the deficit to be higher than previously expected, as the combination of the coronavirus and a slump in oil prices undermine growth.

-"We have things right now on hand and we'll go through this and we'll be able to bounce back even stronger," Joly said.
+The government this week pledged some measures to help people affected by the virus.

+"We recognize that there are going to be significant economic impacts for Canadians, for workers, for businesses," Trudeau told reporters after the cabinet meeting.

+Deputy Prime Minister Chrystia Freeland said she had spoken to U.S. Secretary of State Mike Pompeo on Monday "about how the North American oil and gas sector needs to be supported by our countries, which it is".

+The government was focused on addressing the consequences for oil and gas workers, she told reporters.

-Goldy Hyder, president and chief executive officer of the Business Council of Canada lobby group, urged the government not to act too aggressively because of the uncertainty surrounding the current economic climate.
+Goldy Hyder, president and chief executive officer of the Business Council of Canada lobby group, urged the government not to spend too much because of the uncertainty surrounding the current economic climate.

 "To come out today with some massive spending program – what happens if it doesn't work?
 What happens if things get worse?
 I do think the approach should be one of prudence," Hyder said in an interview.